mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 You likely do not (and will not) have Google-sized problems.
 The benefit is that you don't need Google-sized solutions.

-I hope you found this post helpful to understand different modes for developing software.
+I hope you found this article helpful to understand different modes for developing software.